Davidevlops/JS-DSA/string-matching-algorithms copy.md

 // Output: [0, 9, 12]
 ```

-**Depth-First Search (DFS):** Depth-First Search is a fundamental algorithm for traversing or searching tree or graph data structures.
+**Knuth–Morris–Pratt (KMP) Algorithm** Depth-First Search is a fundamental algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at a selected node (called the source or root) and explores as far as possible along each branch before backtracking.

 ### A Visual Example of Depth-First Search Algorithm